Baki the Grappler: Main series

 Baki the Grappler was serialized in Akita Shoten's Weekly Shōnen Champion magazine from September 30, 1991, to 1999, with the chapters collected into 42 tankōbon volumes.
 It was licensed for a North American release by Gutsoon!
 Entertainment, who published the first 46 chapters in their English-language manga anthology magazine Raijin Comics.
 The magazine's first issue was released on December 18, 2002, but in July 2004 it was discontinued.
 Four collected volumes were planned by Gutsoon!, but it is unknown if they were released.
 In May 2025, Kodama Tales announced it had licensed the series for a worldwide English release.
-They will publish the kanzenban edition both physically and digitally, starting in October 2025.
+They published the kanzenban edition both physically and digitally between October 2025 and September 2026.

 The second manga series, simply titled Baki, was serialized in Weekly Shōnen Champion from 1999 to November 24, 2005, and collected into 31 volumes.
-It is licensed for English release by Media Do International, who released it digitally between August 2018 and August 2019 and stated that a future print release was possible.
+It was licensed for English release by Media Do International, who released it digitally between August 2018 and August 2019.
+In April 2026, Kodama announced they will begin publishing the second manga series in November under the "New Grappler Baki" title.

 Baki Hanma was serialized in Weekly Shōnen Champion from December 1, 2005, to August 16, 2012, and collected into 37 volumes.
 It was followed by Baki-Dou, which was serialized in Weekly Shōnen Champion from March 20, 2014, to April 5, 2018, and collected into 22 volumes.
 The fifth series has the same name as the fourth, but with Baki's name written in katakana instead of kanji.
 Bakidou was serialized in Weekly Shōnen Champion from October 4, 2018, to June 15, 2023, and collected into 17 volumes.
 Baki Rahen began serialization in Weekly Shōnen Champion on August 24, 2023.